Bio

 Artist Statement

-My current work revolves around material and site-specificity: an inquiry into our nostalgic attachments to place.
-I forage site-specific wild clay, minerals, rocks, and sand from places with personal meaning to me to create ceramic sculpture and paintings.
-I do this in order to learn and steward ancient cultural craft, but also to investigate how, through connection with the earth, I can complicate concepts like landscape, borders, or land ownership.
-A nod to how we are an accumulation of all the places we have been and all the things we have seen — the objects I create are also multicultural hybrids: souvenir-talisman-milagros which conjure specific memories and connections to place, making the intangible tangible.
+My current work revolves around material and site-specificity; I forage wild clay and minerals from places with personal meaning to create ceramic sculpture and paintings.
+I do this to steward ancient craft, but also to complicate concepts like landscape, borders, or ownership.
+The resulting objects are hybrids: souvenir-talismans which conjure associations to specific places, making intangible connections manifest.

-Through these intentional engagements with memory and the natural world, I blur the line between the self and nature, allowing displaced plants, landscapes, and fruits to become protagonists with complex histories, cultures, and attachments that inevitably begin to mirror our own but are also deceptively inoffensive foils from which to probe less digestible truths.
+Through these intentional engagements with memory and the natural world, I blur the line between the self and nature, allowing displaced plants and landscapes to become protagonists with complex histories, cultures, and attachments from which we can probe complex truths.